Brand Footprint

 Action 1.
 Explore the relationship between the existing Valletta Brand and the proposed, wider Malta City Tourism Brand so as to establish an inter-relationship based on complementarity.

 Action 2.
-Identify similar cases in established city destinations where specific districts of a city co-exist as a distinctly
+Identify similar cases in established city destinations where specific districts of a city co-exist as a distinctly integrated component of a brand.

 Action 3.
 Co-ordinate the process by involving all relevant public & private stakeholders and engaging Branding Experts to steer this process.